-When you have less than perfect credit, finding a bad credit auto loan with no money down is going to be very difficult.
-A down payment is nearly always required with subprime financing as well as with tote the note and buy here pay here (BHPH) dealerships.
+When you have less-than-perfect credit, finding a bad credit car loan with no money down is going to be very difficult.
+A down payment is nearly always required with subprime financing as well as with buy-here-pay-here (BHPH) dealerships.
 The good news is that the down payment needed is usually reasonable, and you don’t have to use only cash to cover it.

 Down Payment Requirements

 Just how much you need for a down payment depends on the lender’s requirements.
 As we stated, subprime lenders typically look for a minimum of $1,000 or 10% of a vehicle’s selling price, whichever is less.
 So, it’s very possible you could only need $500 down if you're financing a $5,000 car.
 With vehicle prices being on the rise though, you should expect to need a little more cash down.

 BHPH dealers have a different approach, as their down payment requirement is usually dependent on the cost of the car.
 These dealerships could require more than a thousand down or around 20% of the price of the vehicle, depending on the one you choose.

 It doesn’t hurt to ask what a lender’s down payment requirements are before submitting an application, but you can – and should – save up for a down payment in the meantime.

 Making The Down Payment For A Bad Credit Car Loan

 Have you heard of the 20/4/10 rule before?
 This budgeting rule states that you should make a down payment of 20%, finance a car for no more than four years, and have a monthly payment that's 10% or less of your pre-tax monthly income.
 It's a good starting point when figuring out how much you should be spending on a vehicle, but you don't have to follow this rule to a “T.”